 How do we claim the supernatural guidance Jesus promised in John 16:13?

 How do we claim 1 Corinthians 1:5 that speaks of being “enriched in every way?”
 Answer: we pursue this promise by prayer, by claiming the Scriptures, and receiving it “by faith.”

 How do we claim inner peace, self-control, and a love for all men—even for our enemies?

 Jesus addressed this when He spoke to the Apostles in Matthew 7:7.
 He said, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 (8) For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”

 God has a wonderful way of simplifying the secrets of the Christian walk.
 Jesus said: “Ask . . . seek . . . and knock. . . .”
 These verbs are spoken in the present tense and they indicate continued, sincere, and earnest petitioning.
 We ask and continually ask.
 We seek and continually seek.
 We knock and continually knock.
-We are to take serious all the promises of God and wholeheartedly seek for their presence in our lives.
+We are to take seriously all the promises of God and wholeheartedly seek their presence in our lives.
 When we approach God’s promises with complacency and half-heartedly seek for his blessings, it’s doubtful we’ll claim anything.

 (Transition) Let’s peer deeper into Matthew 7:7—8 and notice the implications of each.
 I’ll start with how Jesus wants us to implement the principle of asking.